 According to the North American Pet Health Insurance Association (NAPHIA), there are approximately 179 million pets in North America.
 Of those, approximately 1.6 million are covered by NAPHIA members.
 So, even accounting for animals covered by other insurers, the vast majority of pets in North America do not have coverage.

-Many factors contribute to that fact, but one is surely that people simply don’t know about pet health insurance.
+Many factors contribute to that fact, but one is that people simply don’t know about pet health insurance.
 So, below are answers to some common questions about this important coverage.

 What does pet health insurance cover?